Preparing squeezed, cat and GKP states with parity measurements: Introduction

 Squeezed states are also the building blocks for other types of states which are useful in contexts beyond quantum metrology.
 A paradigmatic example is the Gottesmann-Knill-Preskill (GKP) code \cite{gottesman2001encoding}, where the logical states consist of superpositions of equally displaced squeezed states.
 This allows for a method of forming an error protected qubit by exploiting the infinite-dimensional Hilbert space of a bosonic mode \cite{brady2024advances}.
 Although ideal GKP codewords have infinite energy, as they involve infinite squeezing, finite-resources approximations are nevertheless extremely useful for a variety of applications such as quantum repeaters \cite{rozpkedek2021quantum}, quantum metrology \cite{valahu2025quantum}, and error correction \cite{royer2022encoding}.
 Approximated GKP states have been prepared on a variety of platforms, such as trapped ions \cite{fluhmann2019encoding}, superconducting microwave cavities \cite{campagne2020quantum}, and photonics \cite{konno2024logical,larsen2025integrated}.
 The primary method that is used to generate such states is ``breeding'' \cite{weigand2018generating}, where conditional displacements are performed, then interfered.
 While great efforts have already been devoted to its generation, the complex structure of GKP state makes challenging to generate such states, and more efficient or complementary methods are always desirable.

 In this paper, we introduce methods for generating squeezed, cat, and GKP states based on displacement operations and parity measurements.
+More generally, we consider the combination of dispersive measurements and displacement operations as a state generation primitive.
+As such we call the general framework the Parity/Number basis measurement Displacement Algorithm (PANDA).
+Our scheme using parity measurements is illustrated in Fig.~\ref{fig1}.
+By combining parity measurements and displacements we show that a variety of states can be generated.
 We first develop a protocol for preparing squeezed states using a sequence of displaced parity measurements applied along the anti-squeezed quadrature (see Fig.~\ref{fig1}(a)).
 The key observation underlying this approach is that a squeezed vacuum state occupies only the even-parity subspace of the Fock basis.
 In the limit of infinite squeezing, the state becomes invariant under displacements along the squeezed axis, which leads to a set of eigenvalue conditions that can be implemented through parity measurements.
 We analyze the performance of this scheme by quantifying the achievable squeezing and assessing the impact of realistic imperfections, demonstrating the robustness of the protocol.
 We further show that sequences of displacements combined with parity measurements can be interpreted as operations that generate coherent superpositions of a state and its phase-space–reflected counterpart.
 This observation enables a natural extension of the protocol to convert a squeezed state into a Gottesman–Kitaev–Preskill (GKP) state, which may be viewed as a comb of displaced squeezed states.
+Finally, we show that the combination of dispersive measurements and displacements is universal in that it can generate an arbitrary state.

+We note that existing methods for measurement-based preparation of squeezed states typically require measuring phase-space quadratures of the bosonic state \cite{vanner2011pulsed, szorkovszky2011mechanical, wollman2015quantum}.
+In several qubit-mode systems these are observables that are not native elementary measurement primitives, and may be difficult to implement, motivating our work.
+We point out however that recently there have been optimized-control techniques that have shown progress demonstrating that such observables can be accessed through ancillary-qubit measurements~\cite{krisnanda2026direct}.